Nicholas-S-PSU/Comparative-GLM-Model-Explorer/README.md

 # Comparative-GLM-Model-Explorer
-A Shiny App to inspect and compare GLM models for the freMTPL2freq dataset, implementing strong, modular visualization and model diagnostic checks, together with a short R script to generate example GLMs
+A Shiny App to inspect and compare GLM models for the freMTPL2freq dataset, implementing strong, modular visualization and model diagnostic checks, together with a short R script to generate example GLMs.
 To use the model, simply run the app.R (through your preferred means) and put your models in a models/ folder in the same directory
 Assumptions and Notes:
  - Models should be poisson, quasipoisson, negative binomial (such as from MASS), or inherit from zeroinfl (from library pscl)